Non-equilibrium universality in the dynamics of dissipative cold atomic gases: Mean-field analysis

-where $\tau = \Gamma t$.
-Here, the first two terms are related to spontaneous decay (death) and processes occurring where there is a single excitation around (branching and coagulation) [three first rows in Fig.~\ref{fig:fig1}(b)].
-The $j=0$ term is the one which drives the system away from criticality [last row in Fig.~\ref{fig:fig1}(b)].
+where for convenience we have defined $\tau = \Gamma t$, and $z$ is the coordination number (i.e., number of nearest neighbours) of the lattice.
+Here, one can recognize in the first two terms spontaneous decay (self-destruction) and processes occurring where there is a single excitation around (offspring production and coagulation) (three first rows in figure \ref{fig:fig2}).
+The $j=0$ term, $\left[\lambda/\left(1+\nu^2\right)\right](1-2n)(1-n)^z$, represents the self-activation process, which is the one driving the system away from criticality.
+This can be understood by noticing that it is the only surviving term when $n=0$, hence allowing the system to leave the ``all-down'' state.

-The stationary mean-field solution as a function of $\lambda$ and $\nu$ is shown in Fig.~\ref{fig:fig2}(a) for a 1D chain ($z=2$).
+The stationary mean-field solution as a function of $\lambda$ and $\nu$ is shown in figure \ref{fig:fig3}(a) for a 1D chain ($z=2$).
 For finite $\nu$ we observe a smooth crossover from a low-density region to a high-density one.
-As we increase $\nu\gg 1, \lambda$ [see Fig. \ref{fig:fig2}(b)], criticality emerges and one observes a sharp transition at $\lambda_c=1/2$.
-In this regime, the last terms of Eq.~\reff{eq:nn1} affect the evolution only on long timescales --- dictated for a single spin by $\nu^2 / (\lambda \Gamma) = \Delta^2/(\Omega^2\gamma)$.
-The dynamics of intermediate times is thus given by
+As we increase $\nu\gg 1, \lambda$ [see figure \ref{fig:fig3}(b)], criticality emerges and one observes a sharp transition at $\lambda_c=1/2$.
+In this regime, the last terms of \reff{eq:nn1} affect the evolution only on long timescales --- dictated for a single spin by $\nu^2 / (\lambda \Gamma) = \Delta^2/(\Omega^2\gamma)$.
+The dynamics at times shorter than those is thus effectively captured by

 which is similar to the mean-field equations of other known DP processes \cite{DP_Hinrichsen}.
-In fact, it features a DP-like phase transition: while for $\lambda z<1$ the only stationary state is the absorbing one, $n_\mathrm{ss}=0$, for $\lambda z > 1$ the latter becomes unstable and a new, stable one with a non-vanishing density appears, identifying $\lambda_c = 1/z$ as a critical point.
+In fact, it features a DP-like phase transition: while for $\lambda z<1$ the only stationary state is the absorbing one with density $n_\mathrm{ss}=0$, for $\lambda z > 1$ the latter becomes unstable and a new, stable one with a non-vanishing density appears, identifying $\lambda_c = 1/z$ as a critical point.

-The mean field critical exponents of DP can also be extracted from Eq.~\reff{eq:EEOM2}.